 - generally not take care of the products

-- and I am not responsible for any fair wear and tear to the products caused by the ordinary course of wearing the clothing over time.
+- Where I am also not liable.
+I am also not responsible for any fair wear and tear to the products caused by the ordinary course of wearing the clothing over time.

-- I am not liable for business losses.
+I am not liable for business losses.
 If you are a consumer I only supply the products to you for domestic and private use.
-If you use the products for any commercial, business or re-sale purpose my liability to you will be limited as set out in clause 14.
+If you use the products for any commercial, business or re-sale purpose my liability to you will be limited as set out in the clause below.

 - Nothing in these terms shall limit or exclude my liability for:

 - death or personal injury caused by my negligence;